-So, you’ve finally decided to take that ski trip I’ve been harping on about all this time – good on you!
+So, you’ve finally decided to take that ski trip I’ve been banging on about all this time – good on you!
 Skiing is the best!
-Fresh powder, untouched tree runs, warm cosy fire places – HEAVEN!
+Fresh powder, untouched tree runs, and warm cosy fire places – HEAVEN!

-What to Pack:
+What to Pack

-It’s true – skiing is an expensive sport.
+Skiing or snowboarding is an expensive sport.
 However, for your first trip, it’s not important to have all the high tech gear or expensive outerwear.
 It is important to have warm, comfortable and well functioning gear to support you out there in the weather.

 For the Slopes:

-- Hoodie – Okay, I get really cold!
-This is obvious weather dependent.
+- Mid-Layer & Hoodie – So, I get really cold!
+I like to wear a t-shirt over my thermal, and then a hoodie on top.
+Sometimes I even add a vest on top of the hoodie 🤷🏼♀️.
+This is obviously weather dependent.
 If it’s warmer, I will always give up the mid layer and keep the hoodie.

 - Neck Warmer – While most jackets zip up over your chin, I find a neck warmer handy to pull all the way up to your cheekbones.
 It’s surprising how cold the air can be when you are zooming through amazing powder!